 - Road traffic

-- Broadband (Noise that has a fairly even tone content and less annoying)
+Broadband noise (that which has a fairly even tone content and is generally less annoying)

-Tonal Noise (Noise that has dominant tone(s) that can be very annoying)
+Tonal noise (that which has dominant tone(s), which can be very annoying):

 - ‘Whining’ machinery